Life used to be pretty easy for well-established consumer packaged goods brands.

 AI-enabled buying shifts the nature of competition profoundly, from fighting over slivers of market share with equally well-established rivals, to a vital quest to own default-order choice in your category for a new type of brand-agnostic shopper who prizes convenience above all.

-Luke Starbuck is Linc's vice president of marketing.
+About the Author Luke Starbuck is Linc's vice president of marketing.
 He built his first e-commerce website in 1997 and more recently has focused on bringing software that improves customer experience and drives revenue to e-commerce retailers.
 Starbuck has led product, development and customer service teams and brings his experience in print advertising and media to digital and offline marketing.

 At Linc, his primary goal is to connect retailers with the knowledge and tools that drive stronger customer relationships and transform one-time purchasers into lifetime shoppers.